Early in Capital City Roofing's growth, we competed on price. Every proposal was about underbidding the other guy.

 Price is what you charge.
 Value is what you deliver.
 The companies that build their brand around value, not discounts, are the ones that last.

-That's what we teach in our licensing program, and it's the foundation of how we scale.
+That's what we teach inside the Capital City Roofing Licensing Platform, and it's the foundation of how we scale.